Harpers Ferry, West Virginia: John Brown's raid

 On October 16, 1859, the abolitionist John Brown led a group of 22 men (counting himself) in a raid on the armory.
 Five of the men were black: three free black men, one freed slave, and one fugitive slave.
 Brown attacked and captured several buildings, hoping to secure the weapons depot and arm the slaves, starting a revolt across the South.
 Brown also brought 1,000 steel pikes, which were forged in Connecticut by a blacksmith and abolitionist sympathizer, Charles Blair; however, the pikes, a weapon that does not require training, were never used as Brown failed to rally the slaves to revolt.
 The first shot of the raid mortally wounded Heyward Shepherd, a free black man who was a baggage porter for the Baltimore and Ohio Railroad.

 The noise from that shot alerted Dr. John Starry shortly after 1 am.
 He walked from his nearby home to investigate the shooting and was confronted by Brown's men.
 Starry stated that he was a doctor but could do nothing more for Shepherd, and the men allowed him to leave.
 Starry then went to the livery and rode to neighboring towns and villages, alerting residents to the raid.
-John Brown's men were quickly pinned down by local citizens and militia, and forced to take refuge in the fire engine house (later called John Brown's Fort), at the entrance to the armory.
+John Brown's men were quickly pinned down by shots fired by local citizens and militia, and forced to take refuge in the fire engine house (later called John Brown's Fort), at the entrance to the armory.
+The stout building served as their redoubt for more than two days.

 The Secretary of War asked the Navy Department for a unit of United States Marines from the Washington Navy Yard, the nearest troops.
 Lieutenant Israel Greene was ordered to take a force of 86 Marines to the town.
 U.S. Army Lieutenant Colonel Robert E. Lee was found on leave at his home not far away in Arlington, Virginia, and was assigned as commander, along with Lt.
 J. E. B. Stuart as his aide-de-camp.
 Lee led the unit in civilian clothes, as none of his uniforms were available.
-The contingent arrived by train on October 18, and after negotiations failed, they stormed the fire house and captured most of the raiders, killing a few and suffering a single casualty (a Marine, twenty-four-year-old Private Luke Quinn).
+The contingent arrived by train on October 18, and began negotiations of the abolitionists' surrender.

+When negotiation failed to produce a result, the troops stormed the fire house and ended the siege.
+In the action, the troops killed a few abolitionists and suffered a single casualty (twenty-four-year-old Marine Private Luke Quinn).
+John Brown and the other surviving raiders were captured.
 Lee submitted a report on October 19.

 Brown was quickly tried in Charles Town, the county seat of Jefferson County, for treason against the Commonwealth of Virginia, murder, and fomenting a slave insurrection.
 Convicted of all charges, with Starry's testimony integral to the conviction, he was hanged on December 2.
 (See Virginia v.
 John Brown.)

 John Brown's words, both from his interview by Virginia Governor Henry A. Wise and his famous last speech, "captured the attention of the nation like no other abolitionist or slave owner before or since."